teracyhq/blog/source/_posts/2016-01-13-how-to-use-pixelate-javascript-library.markdown

     - "pixelate"
     - "JavaScript"
 cover:
-description: How to use Pixelate JavaScript library?
+description: How to use Pixelate JavaScript Library?
 keywords: How, library, Pixelate, Javascript
 published: true
 ---

 You've seen many shows where they pixelate part of an image to scramble it.
 Sometimes it's used to hide the more interesting parts in a nude shot.
 This technique is also used to conceal information like numbers on credit cards or license plates.
-When you are reading here, I guess you are thinking that You have to archieve this effect with Photoshop Elements.
+When you are reading here, I guess you are thinking that You have to achieve this effect with Photoshop Elements.
-But not, I had a way very easy.
+But I don't think so, I had a way quick and very easy.
 This technique is more easy than Photoshop.
 That is Pixelate Javascript Library(PJL).
 It will help you to pixelate any images.
-You needn't use Photoshop or anything, Which edit images.
+You needn't use Photoshop or anything for modification.
 I worte this post as step by step guide for anyone who wants to work with this Library.
-So let 's get started!
+So let's get started!

-- This is an image before pixelate.
+- This is an image before effect.

 {% img center /images/2016/12/pjl1.png %}

-- This is an image affter pixelate.
+- This is an image after effect.

 {% img center /images/2016/12/pjl2.png %}

 <!-- more -->

-When we want to pixelate an area of the image.
-But we don't have one application in the computer as: photoshop, coreldraw, or any application which edit images.
-So how will we do?
-Don't worry!
-I have away very easy.
-That!
-We will use Pixelate JavaScript library(PJL).

 ##Requirements

 - We need to install one of browsers as: `IE 9+`, `Firefox 17+`, `chrome 13+`, `Safari 5+`, `Opera 11+`.
 - We need to have one of editors as: `sublime`, `notepad++` or `notepad`.
-I think we had full tools for the work.
+I think we had all the tools to work.
 So I will usage you how to use PJL in your website.
 And look at, it is very interesting.

 ###Step 1: Setup bower, gruntjs

 Bower is application manages all these things our project.
 Before install bower and gruntjs, we need to install `node`, `npm`, `nvm`.
-You have to install exactly version as shown in figure:
+You have to install exactly versions, as shown in figure:

 ```
 $ node --version